Trusted WordPress tutorials, when you need them most.

 For WordPress security, we strongly recommend that you use Sucuri.
 It is the best WordPress security plugin that will catch any attempts at MySQL injection even before they reach your website.

 We hope that this guide helped you learn WordPress database management and how to use phpMyAdmin.
-You may also want to read our guide to how to speed up WordPress performance and check out our top picks for the best email marketing services to grow your business.
+You may also want to read our guide on how to repair a WordPress database and how to add a FTP like file manager in WordPress dashboard.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.